 Flexitarian Health Point – Choose Grass-Fed or Pasture-Raised Beef

 Grass-fed cattle have a healthier fat profile compared with conventional beef with higher amounts of omega-3 fatty acids including EPA and DHA.
 Grain fed cattle have increased levels of omega-6 fatty acids which are pro-inflammatory, and reduce levels of omega-3 utilization in the body.
 Studies have documented an omega-3 to omega-6 ratios in grass-fed beef in the order of 1:1 to 1:3, whereas in animals that spend the last portion of their lives on feedlots, the ratios found in their meat can be between 1:5 and 1:7 (see How To Get Your Omega-3s for Vegetarians and Vegans on why the ratio of omega-3 to omega-6 is important for chronic disease prevention).
 Some researchers attribute the pro-inflammatory state of the human body, and a ratio of omega-3 to omega-6 at 1:10 as a risk factor for obesity, diabetes, cardiovascular disease, and any disease with roots in inflammation; this would include dementia and the mental diseases of ageing.

-Flexitarian Sustainability Point – Grass-Fed Verses Pasture Raised Beef
+Flexitarian Environmental Sustainability – Grass-Fed Verses Pasture Raised Beef

 Grazing of cattle helps build the soil and will consume much less energy than conventional farming.
 Feedlot beef requires extra input into the growing of the feed (which includes water), making feed into pellets, use of fertilizers, and transporting the pellets.
 We also know that crops are grown to feed livestock use 33% of total arable land globally and necessitate land clearing on a large scale.
 This high need for land for growing feedlot cattle’s grain should be considered when arguing the point of increased land requirements for the grazing of grass-fed beef farming versus feedlot cows.
 Some farmers see grass-fed beef as a potential inroad for the next generation of farmers because it doesn’t require as much capital as other farming methods.

 Flexitarian Health Point – Choose Chicken More Often But Don’t Eat The Skin